vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

 .. cfgcmd:: set interfaces vxlan <interface> gpe

-  Eenables the Generic Protocol extension (VXLAN-GPE).
+  Enables the Generic Protocol extension (VXLAN-GPE).
 Currently, this is only supported together with the external keyword.

+.. cfgcmd:: set interfaces vxlan <interface> parameters nolearning

+   Specifies if unknown source link layer addresses and IP addresses are entered into the VXLAN device forwarding database.

 Unicast
 ^^^^^^^